 Liying loves her role to provide strategic and practical legal advice covering daily operations, dispute resolutions, investment and M&A transactions to entrepreneurs within the ecosystem.
-The proven “product-market fit” of Liying’s role resulted in her being invited to serve as the Deputy Chairwoman of the IP and Innovation Committee at the Taipei Bar Association, where Liying can lead the conversation to encourage greater collaboration among attorneys to serve the nascent industry.
+The proven “product-market fit” of Liying’s role resulted in her being invited to serve as the Chairwoman of the Innovation and Technology Committee at the Taipei Bar Association, where Liying can lead the conversation to encourage greater collaboration among attorneys to serve the nascent industry.

 Liying also considers herself standing at the best position to serve as a liaison between the public and private sectors particularly on the topic of public policy reform.
-To serve the goal, Liying provides pro bono services for the prominent Taiwan Internet and E-Commerce Association and carries the responsibility as the Vice Secretary-General to work with AppWorks and all industry leaders to together strive for a smarter regulatory environment that respects and rewards innovation.
+To serve the goal, Liying provides pro bono services for several prominent associations and work with all industry leaders to together strive for a smarter regulatory environment that respects and rewards innovation.

 Take a closer look: Liying and Next & Nexus in media interviews.